albar965/littlenavmap-manual/src/en/USERPOINT.rst

    ,,,49.0219993591,7.8840069771

-``Visible from`` will be set to the default of 250 nm and the userpoint will be shown using the ``Unknown``
+``Visible from`` will be set to the default of 250 NM and the userpoint will be shown using the ``Unknown``
 |Unknown| icon after import.

 Example for a minimal userpoint record with type ``Mountain`` , ident and name for import: